kockasfulu/ns0724/README.md

 # Tool Rental Application

-This repository contains a tool rental application built for a software engineering interview process.
+This repository contains a tool rental application.
 The application simulates a store similar to Home Depot where users can rent tools.

 ## Features